STREAM3/visISC/README.md

 # visisc
 A visualisation library for event data analysed using the pyISC anomaly detection framework.

 ##Prerequisite

+Notice, pyISC/visISC is only been tested on 64 bits machines.

 Install pyisc (including all prerequisites) : https://github.com/STREAM3/pyisc/